Opentrons/opentrons/api/docs/v2/parameters/defining.rst

         ]
     )

-During run setup, the user can choose from a menu of the provided choices.
+During run setup, the technician can choose from a menu of the provided choices.

 .. versionadded:: 2.18